If you are watching the headlines it is getting more and more apparent that “suspicious white powder” is a legitimate concern and a rising threat.

 Mail important enough that it that meets the criteria for screening should be continually searched for known threat cues and with standard procedures.

-Finally, ask to join our LinkedIn Mail Screening Device Group, RaySecur Inc., that discusses the latest threats and the best mitigation techniques as new threats arise.
+Finally, join our network to receive Mail Threat Alerts that discuss the latest threats and the best mitigation techniques as new threats arise.